 Purpose of Earthly Temple – Using Gifts for Others

-So, our gifts are God’s abilities given us in His Spirit.
-From the essence of God’s Love springs all gifts and all goodness.
-The magnanimity of God’s Love is seen in the expression of the incalculable gifts and abilities demonstrated in mankind for the good of all.
+So, our gifts are God’s abilities given us through His Son in the Spirit’s fire.
+(Rom.12:6; 1 Cor.7:7) From the essence of Christ’s Love all human gifts and all goodness spring and take root.
+(Eph.4:8) The magnanimity of God’s Love is seen in the expression of the incalculable gifts and abilities demonstrated in mankind for the good of all.
 The Christian faith is about what God has done for man, not what man can do for God.
 Through Jesus, we live a new reborn life and are given gifts through His Spirit.
 (Eph.
 4:7-8) He’s asking you to embrace what He has done for you – the best thing the Father has done for us is lovingly offer His Son as our repentance, sacrifice, and High Priest.
 Accepting Jesus in wholehearted faith, is what God expects of us – nothing more, nothing less.
 All our talents and dreams come from our union with Christ, for Paul says, “that they may know the mystery of God, namely, Christ, in whom are hidden all the treasures of wisdom and knowledge” (Col.1:9; 2:2-3).

 Human Mind – Where Dreams & Destinies is Birthed